Riding a bicycle is an important part of childhood development–and it’s fun!

 Fitting a Helmet

-These rules should also be followed when riding scooters, skate boards and roller skates/blades.
-Serious injury and death can occur on anything with wheels.
+Making sure your helmet is fitted safe and secure should be a top priority for any child or adult planning to ride a bike, scooter, skateboard, etc. Serious injury and death can occur on anything with wheels.
 Our brain is something that needs protecting.
-Ride responsible, have fun and be safe.
+Ride responsibly, have fun and be safe.

 If you need assistance, you can call Trauma Services at 417-269-0920 to have a trauma representative make sure your helmets are a perfect fit.